-The Land Awards were conceived to recognize initiatives which demonstrate leadership, innovation, and collaboration related to the sustainable use and conservation of land in BC.
+A decade ago, in 2010, the Real Estate Foundation of British Columbia conceived the Land Awards to recognize initiatives which demonstrate leadership, innovation, and collaboration related to the sustainable use and conservation of land in BC.
 Three awards honour organizations in the public, private, and non-profit sectors.
 2010 is the first year of the awards program.

-Tim Pringle is the inaugural winner of the Land Champion Award.
-He was Executive Director of the Real Estate Foundation from 1988 until 2008.
-For the past two years, he was Director of Special Programs.
-He retired at the end of October.
+Tim Pringle, Executive Director of the Real Estate Foundation from 1988 until 2008, was the inaugural winner of the Land Champion Award.
+During the period 2008-2010, he was Director of Special Programs.
+He retired at the end of October 2010.

-The award honours Tim as someone whom, in the many initiatives he has been involved with over the many years, has demonstrated:
+The Land Champion award honours Tim as someone whom, in the many initiatives he has been involved with over the many years, has demonstrated:

 - Leadership:taking initiative to address issues related to the use and conservation of land in communities, regions, professions, and the province as a whole.